-Restoration is carried out to satisfy not only conservation values but also socioeconomic values, including cultural ones.
-Without considering these values, particularly relationships between a site and its stakeholders, a restoration project may not gain the social support needed for success and may fail to deliver important benefits to ecosystems and to society.
-Few ecosystems are without human influence-whether positive or negative.
-Some human-induced disturbance regimes are intrinsic to the structure and function of a local indigenous ecosystem (e.g. Indigenous fire management regimes that have long exposed sites to fire or protected them from it); while others can progressively erode ecosystems or shift them to cultural ecosystems.
+Without considering these social values and benefits, particularly relationships between a site and its stakeholders, a restoration project may not gain the social support needed for success and may fail to deliver important benefits to ecosystems and to society.
+Few if any ecosystems are without human influence-whether positive or negative.

+Some human-induced disturbance regimes are intrinsic to the structure and function of a local native ecosystem (e.g. Indigenous fire management regimes that have exposed sites to fire over the long term, or protected them from fire (Box 6)); while others can progressively erode ecosystems or shift them to cultural ecosystems.
 This means that values and behaviors of humans (whether positive or negative) will dictate the future of ecosystems.
 Conserving and restoring ecosystems therefore depends upon appreciation by society of the negative and positive effects of different behaviors; and involvement by all stakeholders in finding solutions to ensure that ecosystems and society mutually prosper.